 Preparing to work in Estonia is an exciting time for everyone involved in your company.
 Soon you can harness the talent of a tech-savvy workforce, form essential relationships with other companies, and offer new products and services.
 But until you can enjoy these benefits, you have to focus on how to set up your Estonia subsidiary.

 Establishing a subsidiary is often time-consuming and challenging.
 It can take up to a few months to officially incorporate, and your company also has to learn Estonia’s subsidiary laws on top of running a new location.
-Fortunately, Globalization Partners makes it easy to work in foreign countries such as Estonia through subsidiary outsourcing and our global expansion platform.
+Fortunately, Globalization Partners makes it easy to work in foreign countries such as Estonia through subsidiary outsourcing and our global expansion solution.

 How to Set up an Estonia Subsidiary